 That’s exactly what we at SelfDecode are here to help you with.
 All you need to do is get a DNA kit, or upload a DNA file you already have from somewhere else (like 23andMe), and we’ll do all the hard work for you.

-You can simply download your DNA reports to see an analysis of all the genes involved in a health area, like anxiety/stress, food sensitivities, mood, attention, sleep, inflammation and much more.
+You can simply download your DNA reports to see an analysis of all the genes involved in a health area, like anxiety, stress, mood, attention, sleep, inflammation and much more.

-Every report ends with a prioritized list of health recommendations based on your unique genetic variants.
+Every report comes with a prioritized list of health recommendations based on your unique genetic variants.
 Just start implementing the suggestions and watch how much better you start feeling!